cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup/_index.md

 ## Prerequisites

-- Cloudflare Provisioning with SCIM is only available to Enterprise customers and requires a Cloudflare-specific feature flag.
+- Cloudflare provisioning with SCIM is only available to Enterprise customers and requires a Cloudflare-specific feature flag.
 Contact your account team for more information.
 - In Cloudflare, [Super Administrator](/fundamentals/setup/manage-members/roles/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
 - In other identity providers (IdP), access to the `Create groups` and `Manage applications` [permissions](https://help.okta.com/en-us/Content/Topics/Security/custom-admin-role/about-role-permissions.htm).